afoster145/programming_humanity_poster/README.md

 # sample_projcect
-this is a sample project for teaching github
+this is a project I made in the fall of 2021 for IPHS 200 with Professors Chun and Elkins